andlf07/bsale-front/README.md

 This frontend was developed with Vanilla Javascript, withouth libraries.
 You can download and deploy it.

-In the file `config.js` is the endpoints we will use to get de data.
+In this case we can made diferents search like: name, category, price and discount.
+If the products has a discount we rendered the discount and will have a box with color red.

 I use the the API developed for the test following the README.md from the backend API, to get de data.
 [BackendAPI](https://github.com/andlf07/bsale-test).

+In the file `config.js` is the endpoints we will use to get de data.

     Add some responsive viewport at 667px and 780px.
     Add burger menu when is at 667px